greed012/blog/README.md

 This project is a simple blog website developed using Django.
 It was created as part of the initial learning phase to gain proficiency in Django, serving as a practical application to understand the framework's fundamentals.

 <h3>Features</h3>
-//A very typical blog website
+//A very typical blog website//

 User Authentication: Allows user registration and login for creating and managing blog posts.
 Blog Post Management: Enables users to create, edit, and delete blog posts.
 Comment System: Facilitates commenting on blog posts.